 Their certificate offers confirmation to the citizens of Orange County and the public at large of their professionalism and best practices.
 For any interested jurisdiction, they advise you to take the project very seriously by setting a goal to learn from it and be a better agency because of the process.

-The Osceola County, Florida, Property Appraiser’s Office earned their CEAA in 2010.
+The Osceola County, Florida, Property Appraiser’s Office earned their CEAA in 2010 and recertified in 2016.
 They took a hint from the Seminole County office when newly elected Property Appraiser Katrina S. Scarborough decided to use the CEAA vehicle to review office procedures and processes to determine whether the office was following best practices.
 She also wanted the office to work together to achieve a worthy goal that would represent a testament to the employees for their dedication and hard work in servicing the public.
 As the office’s motto states, “The best PA office, because we care”.
 According to Scarborough, “While we have always been confident in our knowledge and processes, it was nice to see just how closely we follow the best practices in assessment, in accordance with the certificate program.
 It made everyone think about the steps in the management and appraisal process to see if there were any areas for improvement”.
 The office counted it as an advantage to know that it was doing things right.
 By analyzing everything and identifying areas for improvement, the entire office gained a boost in confidence.
 As a newly elected property appraiser, Scarborough found that public confidence in what the office is doing is a very valuable commodity.
 She recommends having a good mentor to assist with the certificate program, regardless of whether you’re newly elected or not.

 Saint Lucie County